CyVerse-learning-materials/SciApps_guide/step1.rst

 SciApps uses CyVerse Agave API and Data Store for efficient data transfer, analysis, and management across heterogeneous systems.
-A CyVerse account is required to access these systems
+A CyVerse account is required to access these systems.

 **Some things to remember about the platform**